lewagon/dotfiles/04-Front-End/04-JavaScript-basics/01-Even-or-odd/README.md

 ## About the testing setup

-Open the `Rakefile` in Sublime Text.
+Open the `Rakefile` in your text editor.
 You will find two tasks:

 - `eslint`, a [JavaScript linter](http://eslint.org/), the equivalent of Rubocop in the Ruby world.
 - `mocha`, a [JavaScript testing framework](https://mochajs.org), the equivalent of Rspec in the Ruby world.